aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-tasks/working-with-extended-task-attributes/_index.md

 2. Create [ExtendedAttribute](https://apireference.aspose.com/tasks/net/aspose.tasks/extendedattribute) from the definition in the previous step
 3. Add the created ExtendedAttribute to the task

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTasks-AddTaskExtendedAttributes-AddTaskExtendedAttributes.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTasks-AddTaskExtendedAttributes.cs" >}}

 ## **Reading Extended Task Attributes Information**
 The ExtendedAttribute property exposed by the [Task](https://apireference.aspose.com/tasks/net/aspose.tasks/task) class is used to manage a task's extended attributes.
 This property reads and writes an ArrayList of ExtendedAttribute objects to deal with a task's extended attributes.
 The ExtendedAttribute object further exposes the relevant properties.

 The following example shows how to view a task's extended attributes with Aspose.Tasks.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTasks-ReadTaskExtendedAttributes-ReadTaskExtendedAttributes.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTasks-ReadTaskExtendedAttributes.cs" >}}